- Politics and Social Issues»

 The Initial Meeting

+I arrived at the building in an area of my city that I would have never found myself going to on my typical day off.
+The Cultural Center was nestled between a city suburb block and a main road where there had been muggings at night recently.
+Inside were artifacts from various African tribes and artwork displayed created by African Americans in the city.
+I met with the leaders of the organization, who explained to me their mission and accomplishments during their time here.
+The group I was to co-supervise were middle school aged children dropped off via school bus, who were there until their parents arrived a few hours later.
 What struck me as odd was how receptive these young students were to me.
 To be quite honest, I did not expect the quick ease in.
 Many students considered me an authority figure, even though I did not have any strict authority.
 The students were courteous – or perhaps a bit apprehensive their first days I was there to observe before showing me their true nature.
 Looking back now, as I write this, observing/participating progressed in interactivity with the students as the days went on.
-My role had gone from a simple observing to a mentor, facilitator, and instructor.
-The cultural center was a place for afterschool learning where students would come and get assistance on their homework, if needed.
+My role had gone from a simple observer to a mentor, facilitator, and instructor.
+The cultural center was a place for after school learning where students would come and get assistance on their homework, if needed.

 What can be said of these students is they did their required work, save for the immaturities that were aroused due to the close proximity of seating choices with the students.
 Their work had to be checked by one of the supervisors that were in attendance or myself, which I did have a few come up to me on the first day to check it.
 I felt no disrespect from the students in my time there and as time went on, I was included in various games they played after their work was done.
 I was quickly put on a first name basis with the students, except for the Mr. prefix put before my name to show authority – or age.